TIGER Grant-funded project will improve traffic capacity, safety

 Phase 1A, which was completed in 2009, included improvements to West County Line Road and Richmond Grove Road west of the CN railroad, which includes a roadway bridge over a realigned White Oak Creek, and the new traffic signal at Tougaloo College entrance.
 Phase 1A construction has been completed.

-Phase 1B, which was initiated in 2016 and is scheduled for completion in late Summer 2021, will include the relocation of about 6,300 feet of railroad and three railroad bridges, connecting to the intersection of US 51 and East County Line Road, and the construction of Rand/Guice Street.
-An $8 million TIGER Grant is helping fund Phase 1B construction.
+Phase 1B, which was initiated in 2016 and scheduled for completion in November 2021, included the relocation of about 6,300 feet of railroad and three railroad bridges, connecting to the intersection of US 51 and East County Line Road, and the construction of Rand/Guice Street.
+An $8 million TIGER Grant helped fund Phase 1B construction.